blynkkk/news/README.md

 }
 ```

 ### 🚨🚨🚨 IMPORTANT - news files should only contain content.
-Date, title, and link for button  in config.json
+Date, and URL for button should be placed in config.json